hugoperez3i/RemoteControlHumanoidRobot/docs/demos/Demo Showcase.md

 ## Demo walkthrough

 This demo intends to show how the platform operates.
-For this task a simple client is used to control the Youbionic Half robot, and perform a series of scripted movements that resemble the action of looking towards your hand, open and close it, and get back to your original position.
+For this task, a simple client is used to control the Youbionic Half robot, and perform a series of scripted movements that resemble the action of looking towards your hand, opening and closing it, and then get back to your original position.

 ### Server Connection